 Maansi Desai is a doctoral student studying under the mentorship of Dr. Liberty Hamilton.
 Her research interests include utilizing invasive and non-invasive electrophysiological methods (ECoG/EEG) to understand how the brain represents natural sound processing, specifically in music and speech.

 Garret Kurteff is a doctoral student studying under the mentorship of Dr. Liberty Hamilton.
-His background is in psychology, linguistics, and neurosurgery.
-His research interests include describing the neurobiology of speech production via electrophysiological methods, as well as development of treatment techniques for people with neurobiological impairment of language via brain-computer interfaces.
-He is also pursuing a Masters in Speech Language Pathology.
+Their background is in psychology, linguistics, and neurosurgery and research interests include describing the neurobiology of speech production via electrophysiological methods, as well as development of treatment techniques for people with neurobiological impairment of language via brain-computer interfaces.
+They are also pursuing a Masters in Speech Language Pathology.

 Mimi LaValley is a certified speech-language pathologist studying under the mentorship of Dr. Rajinder Koul.
 Her area of interest is improving access to AAC and assistive technology for bilingual individuals with neurodevelopmental and acquired language disorders in a variety of settings including acute care.